Are difficult relationships or painful emotions causing you to age?

 of life; they have solved more problems and they are not easily

 shocked.
-They have seen birth and death, health and disease.
+They have coped with birth, death, health and disease.

 Do you want a perspective of joy and